BeccaK8/my-flower-garden/README.md

 ## Next Steps
 As a user, I want to...
-  - show an appropriate home page to someone who's not logged in.
+  - delete a garden and all of its sections.
   - see a shopping list of all the flowers in my garden.
   - search for a flower from the plant API by cycle (e.g., annual, perennial, etc.).
-  - divide my garden into sections to better group locations.
-  - assign a location to a section.
-  - update a section's name and description.
-  - delete a section that's not associated to any locations.
-  - delete all sections for a garden when the garden is deleted.
   - upload photos of my containers.
   - inactivate a container so it does not appear on my shopping list.
   - filter container list by active/inactive.
+  - show an appropriate home page to someone who's not logged in.
   - change my password.
   - log in with Google.
   - see my errors better.